pcntl_signal()

 pcntl_signal() installs a signal handler for a given OS signal.
 When the specified signal is received by the PHP process, the installed callable is executed.

-Common signals include SIGTERM (graceful termination), SIGINT (Ctrl+C interrupt), SIGHUP (reload configuration), and SIGCHLD (child process state change).
+Common signals include SIGTERM, the graceful termination, SIGINT, the Ctrl+C interrupt, SIGHUP, the reload configuration, and SIGCHLD, the child process state change.
 The constant SIG_DFL restores the default OS handler and SIG_IGN ignores the signal.

-Signal handlers are not called immediately when a signal arrives: PHP checks for pending signals between opcodes.
+Signal handlers are not called immediately when a signal arrives: the engine checks for pending signals between opcodes.
 Calling pcntl_async_signals(true) enables asynchronous signal dispatching so that handlers run as soon as the signal is received, without waiting for the next opcode boundary.

 pcntl_signal() is available only in CLI SAPI and requires the pcntl extension.